Takethetree/quokka_carousel/README.md

 right buttons, clickable dots and also has an autoscrolling function, which automatically changes the image every 6s.

 A fade animation is used to mark image transitions.

+The page has two displays, a desktop display and mobile / tablet display.
+Media queries were used to transition between the desktop display (with buttons) and the mobile / tablet display (using a 'swiper' \<div>).

 ## JS